-Losing your child in a crowd is an awful feeling, and one that every parent dreads.
+Losing your child in a crowd is a scenario that every parent dreads.

-As young children get more confident or curious they are more likely to go off exploring, but with a few simple rules in place, they will soon learn that unplanned time away from Mum or Dad can be upsetting for everyone and is best avoided.
+As young children get more confident or curious they are more likely to go exploring, but with a few simple rules in place, they will soon learn that running off is a no-go.

 1. Talk about crowds

-Before you go to a crowded place like the shopping mall or the Easter Show, talk to your children about how it will be very busy and that it is important that they stay near you at all times so you don’t lose each other.
+Before you go to a crowded place like the shopping mall or an amusement park, talk to your children about how it will be very busy and that it is important that they stay near you at all times so you don't lose each other.

 Ask that they hold onto the pram or your hand.